vllm-project/vllm-project.github.io/_posts/2024-10-17-spec-decode.md

 <img src="/assets/figures/spec-decode/figure4.png" width="60%">
 </picture><br>
 <i>Picture from https://github.com/FasterDecoding/Medusa</i>.
-In the example above, three heads are used to propose tokens for the following three positions.
+In the example, three heads are used to propose tokens for the following three positions.
 Head 1 is proposing ["is", "\'", "the"] for the first position.
 Head 2 is proposing ["difficult", "is", "\'"] for the second position.
 Head 3 is proposing ["not", "difficult", "a"] for the third position.
 All heads take the output of the last transformer block as the input.
 </p>

 In this method, additional layers (or heads) are added to the large model itself, allowing it to predict multiple tokens in a single forward pass.
 This reduces the need for a separate draft model, instead leveraging the large model’s own capacity for parallel token generation.
 Though preliminary, this method shows promise for improving efficiency as more optimized kernels are developed.